 - Juice using a method that preserves the fibre (pulp), this will slow the increase in blood glucose.
 Take care to use maximum 1 cup of fruit per day so juice mainly vegetables and add fruit only if necessary for taste – preferably berries.

 - Remove coffee and other caffeine products, this will help to stabilise appetite and other hormonal factors.
+Avoid using caffeine to boost low energy, especially to get you up and moving in the morning.
+Stabilising your blood sugar will give you more consistent energy over time.

 - Include fermented foods and drinks in your diet to reduce sweet cravings.
 The sour taste of these ancient foods such as sauerkraut, kefir and kimchi helps to reduce our reliance on sweet tasting foods.